mparker17/frenchdeck-stabby_jack/README.md

 This is a slight variation of the original rules requiring 13 points to win instead of 10.
 I never did calculations against the numbers used throughout the game to determine feasability, and 10 is a rather arbitrary decision which seems to work well.
 Some of my friends accidentally remembered the winning rule as 13 points instead of the original 10 and have told me that it works just fine.
 I have not encountered any game-breaking issues with this rule, and would love to hear any thoughts on the matter. -Mike Mallett <mike@nerdcore.net>

+UPDATE: Here's the quick math on a two-player game (1 deck)...

+* 9 numbered cards x 4 suits = 36 numbered cards total
+* 8 stat cards each (max) x 2 players = 16 possible stat cards in play
+* 36 - 16 = 20 numbered cards available to be captured
+* 4 Kings x 2 points each = 8 pts
+* So there are 28 points total to be won from the deck!
+* 28 points / 2 players = 14 points each
+* If one player obtains 16 monster points and both players have 8 stats in play, the other player will be unable to achieve victory! :(
+* Therefore: A MONSTER CAPTURE CAP OF 15 (FIFTEEN) POINTS IS REQUIRED IN ORDER TO KEEP THE GAME WINNABLE FOR ALL PLAYERS

+In the original 10 point game this cap should be 18 points; Capturing more than 18 monster points will stop the other player from being able to achieve victory! :(

 ## Dealing the Cards

 Determine who will deal using whatever method you please.